whiteted-strats/Minor_lua/README.md

 # Minor_lua
-Some more minor lua scripts for GE
+Some more minor lua scripts for GE .. & PD